umtcn/react-ecommerce/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/e-commerce-project.git`
+1. Clone the repository: `git clone https://github.com/umtcn/react-ecommerce.git`
-2. Navigate to the project directory: `cd e-commerce-project`
+2. Navigate to the project directory: `cd react-ecommerce-main`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`